Christchurch Boys' High School: History

-Established in 1881, the prime purpose of Christchurch Boys' High School was to prepare students for enrolment into the then newly formed Canterbury College, now known as the University of Canterbury.
-Consequently, it was initially co-located with the College in downtown Christchurch, at the site of the modern-day Christchurch Arts Centre.
+Established in 1881, the prime purpose of Christchurch Boys' High School was to prepare students for enrolment into the then newly-formed Canterbury College, now known as the University of Canterbury.
+Consequently, it was initially co-located with the college in downtown Christchurch, at the site of the modern-day Christchurch Arts Centre.
 As the university and school expanded, the school moved to its present location on Straven Road in 1926.
-The school's present site was originally a farm owned by Canterbury's pioneer settlers, the Deanses, and several buildings from the Deans' farm still stand on the grounds.
+The school's present site was originally a farm owned by Canterbury's pioneer settlers, the Deans, and several buildings from the Deans' farm still stand on the grounds.
 The school's main building is registered by Heritage New Zealand as a Category I heritage building, with registration number 3658.

-The school has produced many All Blacks, with only Auckland Grammar School having produced more.
-The school can also lay claim to several famous cricketers.
-There is a unique ANZAC Day service each year that is compulsory for new students of the school to attend to commemorate the hundreds of Old Boys' that fought and died in the two World Wars.
-The school song 'Altiora Peto' has a third verse that is only heard on this day.
-In 2004 CBHS provided 2 of New Zealand's 'top scholars', one of only 3 schools to do so with the other two both girls-only schools in the Auckland region.
+The school has produced many All Blacks, and several cricketers.
+There is an ANZAC Day service each year that is compulsory for new students of the school to attend to commemorate Old Boys who fought and died in the two World Wars.
+In 2004 CBHS provided two of New Zealand's 'top scholars'.